 Beth and Jim

 Half Moon Bay Marina in Croton-on-Hudson is an AGLCA sponsor and everyone talks about this marina and the dock master, Steve.
 Here’s the positive…if you want to hop on the train to NYC, it couldn’t be more convenient.
 Metro North will drop you right in mid-town Manhattan, at Grand Central Station.
-We didn’t see the appeal of this stop.
-Not much of a town/things to do.
+However, we didn’t see the appeal of this stop.
+There’s not much of a town/things to do around the marina.
 There is a bike path along the river on either end of the marina, and while we didn’t go, there is a Shoprite a mile or more south of the marina.
 As for Steve, just be patient.
 Very patient.
 The marina doesn’t have fuel, you can pay for self pump out, and bathrooms are just OK.
 While the sunsets are gorgeous, the break wall blocks the view.
 We did enjoy a show just before sunset from a couple of para-gliders over the marina.
 Planning to anchor out in that area when we head south, as it really is beautiful!